 ‘Bombshell’ Crew: Who Is Behind It?

-Jay Roach (‘Austin Powers’, ‘The Campaign’, ‘Trumbo’) has been roped in to direct the film, written by Charles Randolph.
-Theodore Shapiro will be working on the score of the film.
+Jay Roach (‘Austin Powers’, ‘The Campaign’, ‘Trumbo’) is directing the film, that has been written by Charles Randolph.
+Theodore Shapiro has written the score of the film.

 ‘Bombshell’ Release Date: When Will It Premiere?